 If you'd like to design your own database program, then write up a proposal

 and I'd be happy to consider it.
 But, do it immediately!

 - Data files -- Sample data file is here

 - Use menus for Save, Load, Edit, etc as needed.

-- use Combo boxes, for the items to be eaten or tossed
+- use Combo boxes, for the courses to be added, deleted, or edited

 - Use additional Frames or Dialogs for editing (or JOptionPanes! google "java tutorial JOptionPane)